zeromq/netmq/docs/routerDealer.md

 ## DealerSocket

-The NetMQ <code>DealerSocket</code> doesn't do anything particularly special, but what it does offer is the ability to work in a fully asynchronous manner.
+The NetMQ `DealerSocket` doesn't do anything particularly special, but what it does offer is the ability to work in a fully asynchronous manner.

-Which if you recall was not something that other socket types could do, where the <code>ReceieveXXX</code> / <code>SendXXX</code> methods are blocking, and would also throw exceptions should you try to call things in the wrong order, or more than expected.
+Which if you recall was not something that other socket types could do, where the `ReceieveXXX` / `SendXXX` methods are blocking, and would also throw exceptions should you try to call things in the wrong order, or more than expected.

-The main selling point of a <code>DealerSocket</code> is its asynchronous abilities.
-Typically a <code>DealerSocket</code> would be used in conjunction with a <code>RouterSocket</code>, which is why we have decided to bundle the description of both these socket types into this documentation page.
+The main selling point of a `DealerSocket` is its asynchronous abilities.
+Typically a `DealerSocket` would be used in conjunction with a `RouterSocket`, which is why we have decided to bundle the description of both these socket types into this documentation page.

-If you want to know more details about socket combinations involving <code>DealerSocket</code>(s), then as ALWAYS the guide is your friend.
+If you want to know more details about socket combinations involving `DealerSocket`(s), then as ALWAYS the guide is your friend.
 In particular the <a href="http://zguide.zeromq.org/page:all#toc58" target="_blank">Request-Reply Combinations</a> page of the guide may be of interest.